 Bar To Psi Conversion

-Convert pressure units from bar to pounds per square inch (psi).
+Convert pressure from bar to pounds per square inch (psi), a frequent conversion needed for industrial and automotive applications.

 Bookmark this Calculator!